ignite/cli/docs/guide/nameservice/05-play.md

 description: Start and experiment with your nameservice blockchain and nameservice module.
 ---

-# Play With Your Blockchain
+# Experiment with your blockchain

 If you haven't already, start a blockchain node in development: